iamnoah/writeCapture/README.md

 In these example, note that `writeCapture.sanitize` doesn't execute scripts, the scripts are executed by jQuery and the browser when the HTML returned by `sanitize` is inserted into the page via `html()`, `replaceWith()` or any other jQuery HTML manipulation method.
+You don't have to use jQuery, but your library of choice does need to be able to execute scripts inside an HTML fragment.

 ## Inline and same domain scripts ##